jasongrimes/fretboardfoundation/_chapters/030-scales/030-major-scale.md

     class="chord"
 %}

-Notice that the 8-note scale
-is composed of two identical 4-note "tetrachords", with intervals T-T-S (1,2,3,4 and 5,6,7,1).
+Notice that the 7-note scale plus the octave is composed of two identical 4-note "tetrachords", with intervals T-T-S (1,2,3,4 and 5,6,7,1).
 This is called the Ionian tetrachord.